leobeeson/text-highlighter/TASKS.md

 # Task 5

-Your imaginary colleague tried to take a stab at implementing the `src/text_processing/remove_emojis` function, but after adding the test, the colleague realised that his implementation is broken.
+Your imaginary colleague tried to take a stab at implementing the `src/text_processing/remove_emojis` function, but after adding the test, the colleague realised that the implementation is broken.
 Please fix the implementation so that all tests for that function pass.